lamegaton/lamegaton.github.io/_posts/notebook/2021-08-27-explaining-tcp-flows.md

 comments: true
 ---

-Couple days ago, I wrote a note showing how to setup a simple TCP client and server using netcat.
-Today, I have capture the packets from Wireshark and explain them step by step so everyone can have a general idea on how TCP flow works.
-Let look at the table below.
+Couple days ago, I wrote a note showing how to set up a simple TCP client and server using netcat.
+Today, I have captured the packets from Wireshark and explained them step by step so everyone can have a general idea on how TCP flow works.
+Let's look at the table below.

 | Flow                       |                              Packet captured from Wireshark                                | Explaination                                                 |
 | -------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |